 Turkish coffee is ground extremely finely, and placed in a small copper pot called a cezve.
 Water is brought to the boiling point, where it rises to the top of the copper pot, before the heat is lowered.
 Usually, plenty of sugar is added to the drink during the brewing process.
-It is somewhat unusual, but not unplesant (in my opinion) to drink it unsweetened.
-The drink is also unfiltered, with coffee grounds settling to the bottom of each tiny coffee cup, and the bevarage having a thicker, more syrupy consistency.
+It is somewhat unusual, but not unpleasant (in my opinion) to drink it unsweetened.
+The drink is also unfiltered, with coffee grounds settling to the bottom of each tiny coffee cup, and the beverage having a thicker, more syrupy consistency.

-Though it is commenly referred to as "Turkish Coffee," this method of coffee making spans numerous countries and regions, with a few differences in tradition, and the exact method of brewing can vary a bit more from person to person.
+Though it is commonly referred to as "Turkish Coffee," this method of coffee making spans numerous countries and regions, with a few differences in tradition, and the exact method of brewing can vary a bit more from person to person.

 For instance, my lovely host at the charming Nice Place Hostel in Podgorica, Montenegro was more than happy to make us some "Bosnian coffee".
-His particular recipie was to mix the coffee and water, bring to a boil, take it off the heat and add the sugar in, before bringing it to a boil a second time.
+His particular recipe was to mix the coffee and water, bring to a boil, take it off the heat and add the sugar in, before bringing it to a boil a second time.

 In Turkey, people would very typically add the sugar entirely ahead of time, so it was unusual for me to see this method used.